-We evaluate our marketable investment securities portfolio on a quarterly basis to determine whether declines in the fair value of these securities are other-than-temporary.
+We evaluate our debt investment portfolio on a quarterly basis to determine whether declines in the fair value of these securities are other-than-temporary.
 This quarterly evaluation consists of reviewing, among other things:

-- · the fair value of our marketable investment securities compared to the carrying amount, - · the historical volatility of the price of each security, and - · any market and company specific factors related to each security.
+- the fair value of our debt investments compared to the carrying amount, - the historical volatility of the price of each security, and - any market and company specific factors related to each security.

-Declines in the fair value of debt and equity investments below cost basis are generally accounted for as follows:
+Declines in the fair value of debt investments below cost basis are generally accounted for as follows: